Balaji-Ganesh/Facial-Landmark-detection-and-Feature-Extraction/README.md

 Davis King, without his work this experiment would be incomplete. https://github.com/davisking/

-## Please only use the code for learning purposes and not for any other purposes.
+## Please only use the code, resources and results for learning purposes and not for any other purposes.